-Celebrity ships are known for their modern decor, luxury, and innovation and this ship did not disappoint.
+Celebrity ships are known for their modern decor, luxury, and innovation and this Celebrity Reflection did not disappoint.
 Everywhere you turned there was a fabulous and unique space to explore.
 I found the whole ship extremely easy to navigate, with no dead ends or confusing hallways making it very easy to orient myself.

 My favourite part of the ship was the multiple lounges and bars.
-I loved sailing away and the view from the Sunset Bar, catching up with a supplier at Cafe al Bacio, meeting with a co-worker at the Hideaway, a pre-dinner drink at the Martini Bar, and an after dinner drink at the Sky Observation Lounge.
+I loved sailing away and the view from the Sunset Bar.
+Catching up with a supplier at Cafe al Bacio, meeting with a co-worker at the Hideaway, a pre-dinner drink at the Martini Bar, and an after-dinner drink at the Sky Observation Lounge.
 There was always a great space to meet up and enjoy some time.

-Although I didn’t cruise with my children this time, I did check out the kids’ entertainment and I have to say they looked pretty awesome.
-Children aged 3-11 were at the Fun Factory for age-appropriate activities, X-Club Teen entertainment had something new every day and the Toddler area for the little ones was a perfect, learning, and enriching activity space.
+Although I didn’t cruise with my children this time, I did check out the kids’ entertainment.
+I have to say they looked pretty awesome.
+Children aged 3-11 were at the Fun Factory for age-appropriate activities.
+X-Club Teen entertainment had something new every day and the Toddler area for the little ones was a perfect, learning, and enriching activity space.
 I did take some time to speak to the children on board and they all said they loved the kid’s programs (and, so did the parents).
 I did find that the overall ship was definitely geared towards adults and therefore not a lot of children on board.